Templestowe

 Templestowe shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 27.7% currently enrolled in formal education.
+Educational participation is notably high in Templestowe, with 27.7% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 7.9% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education